Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Preliminaries

 \subsection{Online Causal Discovery and Targeting Methods}

-In this work, we consider an \textit{online} causal discovery procedure outlined in Algorithm~\ref{alg:online_causal_discovery}.
-Initially, the graph model $\varphi_0$ is fitted using observational data $\mathcal{D}_{obs}$.
-Following, batches of interventional samples are acquired and used to improve the belief about the causal structure (line 7).
-Intervention targets are chosen by some function $\mathcal{F}$ to optimize the overall performance, taking into account the current belief about the graph structure encoded in $\varphi_{i-1}$.
-Below we discuss two possible choices for the function $\mathcal{F}$ (with more details deferred to Appendix \ref{app:acquisition}) and describe our new method \method{} in Section~\ref{sec:method}.
+In this work, we consider an \textit{online} causal discovery procedure outlined in Algorithm~\ref{alg:online_causal_discovery}. \ola{Given a causal discovery Algorithm $\mathcal{A}$}, the graph model $\varphi_0$ is fitted using observational data $\mathcal{D}_{obs}$.
+Following that, batches of interventional samples are acquired iteratively and \ola{ are used by the algorithm} to improve the belief about the causal structure (line 7).
+Intervention targets are chosen by \textit{intervention targetting method} $\mathcal{M}$ to optimize the overall performance, taking into account the current belief about the graph structure encoded in $\varphi_{i-1}$.
+Below we discuss two popular choices for the method $\mathcal{M}$ (with more details deferred to Appendix \ref{app:acquisition}). \looseness=-1

 \paragraph{Active Intervention Targeting (AIT)} AIT selects the intervention target according to an $F$-test inspired criterion~\citep{scherrer2021learning}.
 It assumes that the causal discovery algorithm $\mathcal{A}$ maintains a posterior distribution over graphs (by design or using bootstrapping).
-To select an intervention target, a set of graphs is sampled from the posterior distribution and interventional sample distributions are generated by intervening on each of the sampled graphs.
+To select an intervention target, a set of graphs is sampled from the posterior distribution, and interventional sample distributions are generated by intervening on each of the sampled graphs.
 Each potential intervention target is assigned a score by measuring the discrepancy across the corresponding interventional sample distributions.

 \paragraph{CBED targeting} Another approach to causal discovery is approximating the posterior distribution over the possible causal DAGs.
 This allows using the framework of Bayesian Optimal Experimental Design to select the most informative intervention (experiment).
 The score of a new experiment is given by the mutual information (MI) between the interventional data due to the experiment and the current belief about the graph structure.
 Hence, such an approach requires estimating MI.
 For instance, Causal Bayesian Experimental Design (CBED)~\citep{tigas2022} uses a BALD-like estimator~\citep{houlsby2011} to sample batches of interventional targets.